j2udev/kruise/README.md

 Abstraction is a double-edged sword.
 When you know what you're doing it's synonymous with efficiency.
 When you don't, it can become a crutch.

-As much as possible, Kruise adds `shallow-dry-run` capability to each command (this just means the command being performed under the hood is printed to stdout).
+As much as possible, Kruise adds `dry-run` capability to each command (this just means the command being performed under the hood is printed to stdout).